 This format of financing incorporates in its economic conditions objectives of improving ACCIONA's sustainable performance, across environmental, social and governance (ESG) dimensions.
 The fulfillment of these objectives is periodically evaluated by international rating agencies, or in the case of specific indicators, by independent auditors.

-In 2019 ACCIONA also classified its activities in accordance to the criteria established for the European Union taxonomy of sustainable finance.
+In 2019 ACCIONA also classified its activities in accordance to the criteria established for the European Union taxonomy of sustainable finance, confirming that 93% of CAPEX, 83% of EBITDA 7 and 58% of the company's sales meet the established requirements.
 It was also the first company to publish its degree of alignment with the exacting parameters established in the taxonomy.

 The low-carbon taxonomy is a tool devised by the European Commission in order to help investors, companies, issuers and project developers to navigate the transition towards a low-carbon economy in a more efficient way.
 The taxonomy establishes performance thresholds (known as "technical screening criteria") for economic activities that: